 Of course, if we are allowed to complete the well dually, we will effect a saving of approximately \$65,000.00.
-It would

-- cost \$75,000.00 to drill a gas well.
-It will cost about \$10,000.00 to dually complete this well. - Q. Mr. Dailey, you have never qualified before the Conservation Commission, have you? - A. No. sir. - Q. Will you state your name? - A. Homer Dailey. - Q. Where are you employed? - A. By Continental Oil Company, Midland, Texas. - Q. In what capacity? - A. Division engineer for west Texas, and the New Mexico division. - Q. Did you attend college? - A. Yes, sir, New Mexico School of Mines, graduated in 1935 as mining engineer. - Q. Have you practiced your profession since that time? - A. I have worked for Continental since February 1936 with the exception of three years spent in the Army. - Q. As mining engineer? - A. Most of the time, yes, sir. - Q. Are you acquainted with the geological formations in southern New Mexico? - A. Yes, sir, I am. - Q. Have you worked with them? - A. Yes, sir, I have supervised the completion of wells for Continental Oil Company for the last three years for sure, and several years prior to that. - Q. Now, will you give a description of the Mary E. Wantz Lease? - A. The Mary E. Wantz Lease consists of 280 acres of patented land in Sec.
+It would cost \$75,000.00 to drill a gas well.
+It will cost about \$10,000.00 to dually complete this well.

+Q. Mr. Dailey, you have never qualified before the Conservation Commission, have you?

+A. No, sir.

+Q. Will you state your name?

+A. Homer Dailey.

+Q. Where are you employed?

+A. By Continental Oil Company, Midland, Texas.

+Q. In what capacity?

+A. Division engineer for west Texas, and the New Mexico division.

+Q. Did you attend college?

+A. Yes, sir, New Mexico School of Mines, graduated in 1935 as mining engineer.

+Q. Have you practiced your profession since that time?

+A. I have worked for Continental since February 1936 with

+the exception of three years spent in the Army.

+Q. As mining engineer?

+A. Most of the time, yes, sir.

+Q. Are you acquainted with the geological formations in southern New Mexico?

+A. Yes, sir, I am.

+Q. Have you worked with them?

+A. Yes, sir, I have supervised the completion of wells for Continental Oil Company for the last three years for sure, and several years prior to that.

+Q. Now, will you give a description of the Mary E. Wantz Lease?

+A. The Mary E. Wantz Lease consists of 280 acres of patented

+land in Sec.
 21, T-21-S, R-37-E, Lea County New Mexico.
 The lease has two producing wells in the Penrose-Skelly pay operated by the Trinity Drilling Company.
 There are also four producing wells in the Drinkard, two in the Hare Pool (McKee Sand) and two in the Brunson Pool (Ellenburger) all operated by the Continental Oil Company.
 Since these oil producing horizons are recognized as separate reservoirs, the remaining portion of this testimony concerns only the "Drinkard Sandy Member" and Lower Yeso.
 One thing I should note here on this map the only wells shown with but two exceptions are Drinkard wells.
-The two exceptions are the Trinity Weatherly No. 1 which is producing from the Tubb Sand, and Cdatinental Wantz No. 2S, which is from Tubbs on drill stem test.
+The two exceptions are the Trinity Weatherly No. 1 which is producing from the Tubb Sand, and Continental Wantz No. 2S, which is from Tubbs on drill stem test.

+Q. Now, will you discuss the producing formations?
 A. In Bulletin No. 29, published by the New Mexico Bureau of Mines and Mineral Resources, the author, E. Russell Lloyd, has divided the Yeso formation into four parts.
-These are Upper, divided the Yeso formation into four parts.
 These are Upper, Middle, Drinkard Sandy Member and Lower.
-The Drinkard Sandy Member is also commonly referred to as the "Tubb Sand."
+The Drinkard Sandy Member is also commonly referred to as the Tubb Sand."
+To avoid confusion "Tubb Sand" is used here.